What can we help you find?

 It is always recommended to keep a record of the financial information related to an inherited asset.
 This information will be required to determine your CGT obligations when it comes time to complete your tax return.

-In terms of the financial information generally required, if it’s a pre-CGT asset, you need to know its market value at the date they died, and any related costs incurred by the executor as part of the administration process.
+In terms of the financial information generally required, if it’s a pre-CGT asset, you need to know its market value at the date of death, and any related costs incurred by the executor as part of the administration process.

 The family home may be subject to CGT.
-A principal place of residence is ordinarily a capital gains tax-free asset but it can become subject to CGT on transfer and sale.
-How the home is treated depends on whether it was bought before or after September 20, 1985:
+A principal place of residence is ordinarily a capital gains tax-free asset due to main residence exemption, however, it can become subject to CGT on transfer and sale.
+How the home is treated depends on whether it was bought before or after 20 September 1985:

-• If it was bought before September 20, 1985 and is sold within two years of the date of death, it is CGT-free.
+• it is sold within two years of the date of death (unless an extended period is granted by the ATO), it is CGT-free.

 The capital gains tax implications of a deceased estate are complicated.
 A properly administered estate is one that takes into account the assets of the estate and your financial situation.
 For more information on the key stages of estate administration, read our article ‘A guide to understanding estate administration’.